machal/cssmine-content/css3-box-shadow.md

 IE9+.
 There is almost no problem in modern browsers:
 [caniuse.com/box-shadow](<http://caniuse.com/box-shadow>)

-### Older Webkit Browsers sometimes Ignore the Spread
+### Older Webkit Browsers Sometimes Ignore the Spread

 A slight problem in older webkit browsers is that if a value for blur is missing, they ignore the null value of the spread.
 Therefore, this notation will